But A Ret HC Creams 15g Online

-- Use of sunscreen is a must while using hydroquinone.
+- The use of sunscreen is a must while using hydroquinone.
 Avoid unnecessary sun exposures and cover the treated areas with clothing.
 Even minimal exposure to sunlight can reverse the bleaching effect of hydroquinone.

-- Discontinue use and contact your doctor immediately if you develop allergic skin reaction or notice blue-black darkening of skin upon use of hydroquinone.
+- Discontinue use and contact your doctor immediately if you develop allergic skin reactions or notice blue-black darkening of skin upon the use of hydroquinone.

 - Hydroquinone creams are meant for external use on the skin only.
 Immediately wash-off with water, if the cream gets into your eyes, nose, mouth, or on your lips.

 - Do not use hydroquinone creams on broken, irritated or injured skin.

 - Do not use hydroquinone creams with other creams that contain peroxide (hydrogen peroxide/benzoyl peroxide).
 This may produce a dark stain on your skin which can be removed by stopping the use of peroxides and washing with soap and water.